 - 1. Select an issue from one of the theme blocks assigned for this paper. - 2.
-Read at least articles from that block. - 3.
+Read at least two articles from that block. - 3.
 Select a topic that the readings generated in your mind. - 4.
-Research for five sources (You may use one of the sources from the book, but cite them from the original sources, not our text) See Acknowledgments on pages 678-682.
+Research for five sources (You may use one of the sources from the book, but cite them from the original sources, not our text).
+See the Acknowledgments on pages 678-682.
 If you document a source incorrectly, I will deduct -2 points.
 I will deduct -5 points for each missing source. - 5.
-Compose 750-1000 word MLA research paper, correctly citing five sources from the readings and databases.
-Submit by midnight on Tuesday, October 3 2017.
+Compose a 1000-word MLA research paper, correctly citing five sources from the readings and databases.
+Submit by midnight on Tuesday, March 6, 2018.

+See also
-The Basic Assignment (instructor's example)

-How to Write a Summary-Response

-View/Complete Library Databases

-Stucture of an Essay

-Aristotle's Theory of Persuasion

-How Do I Cite My Sources?
+The Basic Assignment (instructor's example) How to Write a Summary-Response View/Complete Library Databases Structure of an Essay Aristotle's Theory of Persuasion How Do I Cite My Sources?
 Editing

-WEEK SEVEN and EIGHT Tuesday, October 3, 2017
+WEEK SEVEN and EIGHT Tuesday, March 6, 2018

-Assign Research Paper #2: Repeat process as outlined in the first assignment.
+Assign Research Paper #2:

+Repeat process as outlined in the first assignment.
 See the Themes for Research Paper #2 below.

-The Summary-Response #2 is due by midnight, Tuesday, October 10, 2017.
+The Summary-Response #2 is due by midnight, Tuesday, March 20, 2017.